The Human Rights Law Centre enjoys and encourages the participation of students in its research and project work.

 HRLC is one of eight partners of the International Criminal Court’s Legal Tools Project, with sole responsibility for the National Implementing Legislation Database (NILD).
 HRLC is also responsible for the Cooperation and Judicial Assistance Database (CJAD).

-Alex Butler (LLB 3rd year), Madhavi Gopalakrishnan (LLM), Georgina House (LLB 3rd year), Rhiannon Jones (LLB 3rd year) and Yiokasti Mouratidi (LLB 3rd year) provide invaluable legal research and organisational support to enhance the capacity of NILD and CJAD.
+Alex Butler (LLB 3rd year), Madhavi Gopalakrishnan (LLM), Georgina House (LLB 3rd year), Rhiannon Jones (LLB 3rd year) and Yiokasti Mouratidi (LLB 3rd year) provided invaluable legal research and organisational support to enhance the capacity of NILD and CJAD during 2018-19.

 Student assistants help with the production of two of our publications with wide international readership.

-This year our student assistants are Melissa Leeming (LLM), Jazzele Lim (LLM), Jessica Obimbo (LLB 3rd year), Caitlin Whatford (LLM) and Lisa Donnaruma (LLM).
+In 2018-19 our student assistants were Melissa Leeming (LLM), Jazzele Lim (LLM), Jessica Obimbo (LLB 3rd year), Caitlin Whatford (LLM) and Lisa Donnaruma (LLM).

 In 2017, the first UK based SAR Student Advocacy Seminar was created at the University of Nottingham, with the support of HRLC and SAR.